GEMTASK/shared-components/test/src/assets/kopi.md

 random 1.5..3
 ```

-Functions can be defined using patterns, or or created anonymously, as in `(a, b) => a + b` to be stored in variables or to be passed as arguments to functions.
+Functions can be defined using patterns, or created anonymously, as in `(a, b) => a + b` to be stored in variables or to be passed as arguments to functions.
 Here, we're using the tuple pattern `(a, b)` to be able to pass multiple values.

 ```kopi
 add (a, b) = a + b